 A designer is a visual communicator and should be able to craft any message into a piece that is both functional and beautiful, that engages an audience and elicits an intended response.
 Publication design takes skill, creativity and craft to accomplish well.
 The designer must beautifully and appropriately showcase many pages worth of content and craft layouts that engage the audience rather than overwhelm or alienate them.
 It is the designer’s job to lead the audience from front cover to back cover.
 Understanding and implementing grid structures, organizing content and creating visual hierarchy and systems, understanding the anatomy of a document and adding the functional parts, understanding the content and appropriately illustrating it, crafting a document to be cohesive throughout without monotony, and maintaining a brand throughout a large document or series of publications are complex tasks.
 Publication design is both conceptual and technical.
 Designers must have a thorough knowledge of the content, document, client and audience in order to create a successful publication.

-The student is required to create a blog post in response to the provided prompt.
+The student is required to create a discussion post in response to the provided prompt.
 Each post must be at least 300 words and demonstrate course-related knowledge.
-In addition to the original post, the student is required to comment on 2 other classmates’ blog posts.
+In addition to the original post, the student is required to comment on 2 other classmates’ discussion posts.
 Each comment must be at least 50 words and contain visual support where appropriate.

 The student will conceptualize, write, design and illustrate a 32-page minimum publication of his/her own.
 Projects may include children’s books, graphic novels or comic books, annual reports and magazines.
 The goal is to create a publication that showcases mastery of layout, image creation, and concept.
 All content, both written and visual, should originate from the student.